Mic92/python-mpd2/doc/topics/commands.rst

 .. function:: MPDClient.playlistsearch(tag, needle)

-              Searches case-sensitively for partial matches in the current playlist.
+              Searches case-insensitively for partial matches in the current playlist.

-.. function:: MPDClient.plchanges(version)
+.. function:: MPDClient.plchanges(version, start:end)

               Displays changed songs currently in the playlist since VERSION .
+Start and end positions may be given to limit the output to changes in the given range.

               To detect songs that were deleted at the end of the playlist, use playlistlength returned by status command.

-.. function:: MPDClient.plchangesposid(version)
+.. function:: MPDClient.plchangesposid(version, start:end)

               Displays changed songs currently in the playlist since VERSION .
 This function only returns the position and the id of the changed song, not